SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Expressions.md

 the type of `y` is convertible from `SomeClass` to `SomeClass?`, and the type of `z` is convertible from `SomeSubclass` to `SomeClass`.

-> Grammar of a implicit member expression:
+> Grammar of an implicit member expression:
 >
 > *implicit-member-expression* → **`.`** *identifier* \
 > *implicit-member-expression* → **`.`** *identifier* **`.`** *postfix-expression*